paulahitz8/DonkeyKong/DonkeyKong/README.md

 Bugs found:
 	1. Enemy crashing error.
 Still crashes even if we tried to fix it with the teacher.
 To fix it just restart .exe
 	2. Level 3 is not winnable without cheats, even though the win condition is there.
-Problems with groundOn
+Problems with groundOn.
-	3. 100 and 800 don't want to leave.
+	3. Sometimes enemies don't want to have colliders.